infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --typography-line-height: 144px;
 ```

-## Variables Editor
+## Editor variables

-Editor variables behave exactly the same as `variables`, except they will be printed out only in editor part.
+Editor variables behave just like regular `variables`, except they are output only inside the Block Editor.
-They are mostly used for overriding of the actual behavior inside the admin for the purpose of better control of the content.
+They are mostly used for overriding specific behaviour, e.g. showing a hidden element as half-transparent instead of hiding it completely.
-Example is based on common case where you don't want to remove element from the editor part but still somehow indicate that it will be hidden.

 **Manifest:**
 ```json